Fitness is key even as cardio tech advances.

 If a patient is shown to be at risk, the doctor said, an advanced version of a defibrillator may be implanted under the patient’s skin in the chest area, serving as “a guardian angel” that “can save a life many times over,” by delivering a dose of electrical energy to the heart.

 On a walk through his suite of offices at Sinai North Shore Medical Associates on Austin Street in Forest Hills, the doctor also pointed out that the digital nuclear camera he uses to detect obstruction of blood flow to the heart is completely open, eliminating the need for patients to go into the tunnel-like machines of the past.

 Tests that can be used in the treatment of cardio-related ailments include EKGs, which allow the electrical activity of the heart to be examined; echocardiograms, which use sound waves to assess how well the heart is working; and stress tests, which check the blood flow to the heart and the function of the heart when the body is put through exercise, or stress.

-Advancements in angioplasties (the techniques used to widen blocked arteries) and bypass operations, as well as cardiovascular medications, such as anticoagulants, which can help prevent stokes and heart attacks, all offer hope in the treatment of heart-related ailments.
+Advancements in angioplasties (the techniques used to widen blocked arteries) and bypass operations, as well as cardiovascular medications, such as anticoagulants, which can help prevent strokes and heart attacks, all offer hope in the treatment of heart-related ailments.